-Shehan Parmar
+Shehan M. Parmar

 PhD student at GaTech.
 Works on: high-throughput molecular dynamics,